 Where to Eat in Scottsdale

 The Ellesmere Patisserie and Providore at 19 King St provides grazing-style catering featuring local produce; ‘Provenance’ locally roasted micro-batch coffee; ‘Tasmanian Juice Press’ cold pressed juices; ‘Apiece’ bakery rustic breads; ‘Casalinga’ smoked & cured smallgoods; brunch options and baked treats.
-This cafe is open from 7:30 to 14:30 each day except Sunday.
-Tip: the pastries are delectable!
+This cafe is open from 7:30 to 14:00 week days only – closed on weekends.
+(Mob: 04777 290 660)

 Then of course there’s all those remarkable cold-climate Tassie wines.
 The closest vineyards are near Lebrina and Pipers Brook.
 Our favourite boutique cool climate wines are at Clover Hill and Brook Eden Vineyard at Lebrina.